vineethreddyramasa/DataKnights/Deliverables/Data Cleaning Documentation/DataCleaningDocumentation.md

 -   WingLength
 -   Weight

 We have access to supporting Meta Data Files files which help us understanding certain Codes within the main Data set.
 We also have a Data set indicating the Trap hours i.e. the operating hours of the trap sites over the past 20 years.
-We are planning to consider the data from the year 2002 as there has been a significant change in data collection pattern from that year.

 Intellectual Policy Constraints
 -------------------------------